-In the search for a shortcut for comparing the performance of solvent cleaners, Kauri-Butanol value (Kb Value) is often reference.
+In the search for a shortcut for comparing the performance of solvent cleaners, the Kauri-Butanol value (Kb Value) is often referenced.
 A common understanding is the higher the Kb value, the faster or more thoroughly a solvent will break down the oil, grease, flux, or other soil.

 While Kauri-Butanol values and other solubility scales have their purpose, they shouldn’t be used as the definitive measurement for product qualification.
 Unfortunately, there is no shortcut to testing in the real world cleaning environment on the actual soil.

-I want to take a little time to talk more about Kb values and how they are used with regard to Techspray solvent-based cleaners.
+I want to take a little time to talk more about Kb values and how they are used regarding Techspray solvent-based cleaners.
 Then I’ll touch briefly on the more complex topic of solubility and the uses of some of the different solubility scales.

 Definition of Solubility